Convergence rates for shallow neural networks learned by gradient descent: Application to simulated data

-Summarizing our simulation study we see that our newly proposed combined estimator is in our simulation study never significantly worse than the standard neural network estimates, but is in some of the considered cases much better than the standard estimates.
-For us, these results clearly indicate that statistical theory can not only improve our understanding concerning the good performance of neural networks, but can also be used to improve neural networks in practical applications.
+Summarizing our simulation study we see that our newly proposed combined estimator is in our simulation study never significantly worse than the standard neural network estimators, but is in some of the considered cases much better than the standard estimators. \\ \\ Since the values of $K_n$ and $B_n$ that define our new least squares estimator are chosen by a splitting of the sampling procedure, it is of particular interest how sensitive the estimator is to different choices of $K_n$ and $B_n$.
+For a slightly reduced set of possible $K_n$ and $B_n$, i.e. , a set of $[4, 16, 64]$ for $K_n$ and $[1,16,64,256, 1024]$ for $B_n$, the next plots show how different the empirical $L_2$ error values behave for the estimator.

+For all possibilities of $K_n$, the estimator has a very high error for $B_n = 64$.
+For small $B_n$ of $1$ or $16$ and for high $B_n$ of $256$ or $1024$ the error is closer to zero.
+A closer look on the numbers shows that the error nevertheless varies between $0$ and $15$ with a tendency for smaller values of $B_n$ to show better performance.
+For different models, different values of $K_n$ are the best choice.
+This shows that the splitting of the sample procedure is indeed important for the performance of the estimator.